costaber/omni-flow/README.md

 #### Condition Step

-The `Switch` step shares similarities with the [when][kotlin-when] statement in the Kotlin programming language, allowing you to create multiple conditional branches.
+The `Switch` step shares similarities with [when][kotlin-when] statement in the Kotlin programming language, allowing you to create multiple conditional branches.
 This step comprises a set of conditions, and a `default` branch, which gets executed if none of the conditions are met.
 Each condition consists of a binary expression used for matching, when is matched, the step name specified in the `jump` field, will be executed next.
 A binary expression encloses a variable, a